 Emerald Waterways **: Complimentary shore excursions in every port.
 Wine, beer & soda complimentary for lunch and dinner.
 All staterooms restocked daily with bottled water.
 Owner’s Suites comes with complimentary stocked mini-bars.
 Room service included for suites only.
 Laundry concierge available for a fee; complimentary for suites.

 Uniworld Boutique River Cruise Collection **: Uniworld charges for at least one optional excursion, the Vienna Evening Concert at 75 euros.
-Uniworld offers free laundry service in many of its higher-end suites across its fleet.
+Free laundry service in higher-end suites across its fleet.
 Additionally, most Uniworld ships have complimentary self-service laundry facilities for passengers to use; only River Royale, River Baroness, Douro Spirit, and River Victoria lack this feature in the European-based fleet.
 Room Service and Butler Service on Uniworld is at the suite level only.

 Also be sure to see How Do Danube River Cruises Prices Compare?